abhinav-lv/LikeMinds-CLI-Task/README.md

 -   There are no requirements or libaries needed.
 -   You can create a python environment and just run the script: `python task.py`

+## Note

+-   I tried implementing `argparse` to make an actual CLI app, but couldn't get it to work.
+-   Due to limited time, I just used a while loop where commands are entered when the program is running.
+-   So we can just run the program, and pass the commands when the program is running.

 ## List of Commands

 -   Create a new `access` method.